eheuga/push_swap/README.md

-# Push Swap - Threshold Sort
+# Push Swap - Chunk Sort

 ## About
-This is the final implementation of the push_swap project.
+This is my first implementation of the push_swap project.
-After experimenting with a chunk-based approach (see `chunk_sort` branch), I moved to a threshold-based algorithm that passes the 42 benchmark.

-## How it works
+I chose to implement a chunk-based sorting algorithm as a first approach before moving on to a more optimized solution (see `main` branch).

-### Operations
+## Operations

 | Operation | Description |
 |-----------|-------------|